|

 of the Settlement Offer

-CSS may consult with the LSS IMS or settlement attorney in advance to determine
+LSS CSS may consult with the LSS IMS or BWC settlement attorney in advance to

-CSS shall present the offer verbally to the claimant or the claimant’s attorney
+LSS CSS will present the offer to the IW/claimant or their attorney who has

 c.
 The

-LSS CSS’s initial offer shall be designed to allow the parties to reach
+LSS CSS’s initial offer will be designed to allow the parties to reach

 agreement within the authorized settlement amount.

-shall request and obtain a counter offer before increasing the BWC’s settlement
+LSS CSS will request and obtain a counteroffer before increasing BWC’s

 7. Discussing